alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

    **NOTE:** Be careful not to close the browser when you close the tab in the remote desktop!

 5. Run the "Shared VM (Desktop)" app.
-Verify using MFA, then login with `firstname.lastname@turingsafehaven.ac.uk` and `password`.
+Verify using MFA, then login with:

+   `firstname.lastname@turingsafehaven.ac.uk` and `password`.

    Check the box in the security alert below and confirm by clicking the `"Yes"` button.

    ![](images/1st_logon_sharedVMdesktop.png)